graphhopper/directions-api-clients/README.md

 ## Build it yourself

-Currently we use swagger codegen 2.2.1 to create the projects and e.g. java uses swagger-core 1.5.9
+Currently we use swagger codegen 2.2.2 to create the clients but you can easily edit the create.sh script.

 ### Update all clients